 These simple and nutritious snack jars with gold dip are the perfect little bite for adults and kids alike.
-Fresh veggies are tucked in a peanut butter based dip with fresh ginger, honey and turmeric.
+This recipe features fresh veggies and a peanut butter based dip with fresh ginger, honey and turmeric.
 Everything can be made in advance for easy and healthy snacking at home or on the go.
-This recipe is lovingly shared with permission from “Little Green Kitchen – Simple Vegetarian Family Recipes” by David Frenkiel & Luise Vindahl of Green Kitchen Stories.
+This recipe is lovingly shared with permission from "Little Green Kitchen - Simple Vegetarian Family Recipes" by David Frenkiel & Luise Vindahl of Green Kitchen Stories.

 Nevertheless, I do what I can to make life with an energetic toddler as easy as possible.
 And when it comes to food, one of the keys to encouraging healthy eating habits in our home is having nutritious, snack-able foods available.
 Getting my son involved in the process of meal prep as much as possible is helpful, too!